rust-lang/rust/src/doc/style-guide/src/items.md

 In the declaration, put each variant on its own line, block indented.

-Format each variant accordingly as either a struct, tuple struct, or identifier, which doesn't require special formatting (but without the `struct` keyword.
+Format each variant accordingly as either a struct (but without the `struct` keyword), a tuple struct, or an identifier (which doesn't require special formatting):

 ```rust
 enum FooBar {